 - Die Hard with a Vengeance started life as Lethal Weapon 4, making it a Divorced Installment and a Dolled-Up Installment.

 - Tears of the Sun started life as Die Hard 4, but became stand-alone when it was decided it was too different from the other movies.
 Bruce Willis said John McClane should die at the end of Die Hard 4.

-- Snow Day was originally written as a Pete & Pete movie, but Nickelodeon took too long to approve the script that by the time they gave the go-ahead to start filming, the actors who played Pete & Pete themselves (Michael Maronna and Danny Tamberelli) were too old for their roles, resulting in the change of characters.
+- Snow Day was originally written as a Pete & Pete movie, but Nickelodeon took so long to approve the script that by the time they gave the go-ahead to start filming, the actors who played Pete and Pete themselves (Michael Maronna and Danny Tamberelli) were too old for their roles (and as well a good part of the kids cast), resulting in the change of characters.

 - Train (essentially Hostel, on a train) was initially going to be a remake of Terror Train.